 |Battery Life||14 hours|

-5. Acer Chromebook R 11 Convertible – For Android Gaming
+5. Acer Chromebook R 11 Convertible – Best For Android Games

 Do you prefer the style of a tablet over a bulky computer?
 This should be your pick as one of the best touchscreen laptops under $300!